parameshg/stateful-serverless-api/README.md

-# Statefull Serverless ASP.NET Core API
+# Stateful Serverless ASP.NET Core API

 This project shows how to run an ASP.NET Core Web API project as an AWS Lambda exposed through Amazon API Gateway.
 The NuGet package [Amazon.Lambda.AspNetCoreServer](https://www.nuget.org/packages/Amazon.Lambda.AspNetCoreServer) contains a Lambda function that is used to translate requests from API Gateway into the ASP.NET Core framework and then the responses from ASP.NET Core back to API Gateway.